liquity/dev/README.md

 ## Supplying Hints to Trove operations

-Troves in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.
+Troves in Liquity are recorded in a sorted doubly linked list, sorted by their NICR, from high to low.

 All Trove operations that change the collateralization ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
-To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.
+To reduce the computational complexity (and gas cost) of the insertion to the linked list, two ‘hints’ may be provided.

 A hint is the address of a Trove with a position in the sorted list close to the correct insert position.

-All Trove operations take a ‘hint’ argument.
-The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call.
+All Trove operations take two ‘hint’ arguments: an `_upperHint` referring to the `nextId` and a `_lowerHint` referring to the `prevId` of the two adjacent nodes in the linked list that would become the neighbors of the given Trove.
+The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call. `SortedList::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)` firsts check if `prevId` is still existant and valid (larger NICR than the provided `_NICR`) and then descends the list starting from `prevId`.
+If the check fails, the function further checks if `nextId` is still existant and valid (smaller NICR than the provided `_NICR`) and then ascends list starting from `nextId`

 The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired Trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.